sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/Wrøngm/README.md

 ### Option 1 - Google Colab (Recommended)

-The Reviwers are highly recommended to use the Colab version of this work.
-This doesnt require any setup.
+The reviwers are highly recommended to use the Colab version of this work.
+This doesn't require any setup.

 ---
 **Google Colab Link**: https://colab.research.google.com/drive/1q6r7tg8RoyLBaMS3b7EONwkPCBzEM2c1?usp=sharing